A1Liu/boundio/docs/source/api.rst

 	*on_close*.

 	**NOTE:** This function does not close the socket after exiting.
-	You need to do that yourself or use a function that does, like :py:func:`boundio.websockets.get_socket_task`.
+	You need to do that yourself or use a function that does, like :py:func:`boundio.sockets.get_socket_task`.

 	:param socket: Open socket object to pull data from.
 	:param on_open: Function to run on opening the socket.
 Takes the socket as parameters and returns text that should be yielded.